 <------ MORE INTERFACES REDACTED ------>

-• Trace IPv6 connections to an IPv6 enabled website
+- Trace IPv6 connections to an IPv6 enabled website

-• It is advisable to setup network wide firewall on the router, as addresses can be reached by any other IPv6 connected devices from the Internet.
+- It is advisable to setup network wide firewall on the router, as addresses can be reached by any other IPv6 connected devices from the Internet.

 Further Notes

-• The sit tunnel shall also work if setup correctly on any other router or even a personal computer with public IPv4 address.
-I am unable to replicate the settings on a Linux router via raw commands as I do not own a linux machine with public IPv4 address.
+sittunnel shall also work if setup correctly on any other router or even a personal computer with public IPv4 address.
+I am unable to replicate the settings on a Linux router via raw commands as I do not own a linux machine with public IPv4 address. - I am not sure if the method would work if the local endpoint is behind NAT.
+This scenario will be experimented on after I return to campus.